 During the pandemic, boundaries between work and home were blurred.
 With many Americans suddenly working from home and under less than optimal circumstances, working odd hours and overtime became much more common.

 Employee mental health was affected by the combined stress of isolation, worry over potential illness, family and financial pressures, extra time spent working or seeking work, and never feeling truly away from the job.
 Anxiety, depression, and burnout rates soared.

 Everyone has heard about the Great Resignation.
 According to the U.S. Bureau of Labor Statistics (BLS), American workers quit their jobs more than 102 million times between March 2020 and June 2022.
 People’s attitudes toward work underwent a monumental shift.

 Partly due to the Great Resignation, the labor market is the tightest it has been in years, if not decades.
-Again using BLS figures, there were 10.7 million job openings in June 2022, but only 5.9 million people were among the ranks of the unemployed.
+Again using BLS figures, there were 10.7 million job openings in June 2022, but only 5.9 million people were unemployed.

-ResumeBuilder.com surveyed 1,000 working adults in August 2022 to ascertain the pervasiveness of “quiet quitting.”
-One in five (21%) said they purposely only do the bare minimum in their jobs due to feeling burned out.
-A third of those surveyed said they had reduced working hours by as much as 50% or more.
+ResumeBuilder.com surveyed 1,000 working adults in August 2022 to ascertain the pervasiveness and causes of “quiet quitting”.
+One in five of those surveyed (21%) said they purposely only do the bare minimum in their jobs due to feeling burned out.
+A third said they had reduced their working hours by as much as 50% or more.